FranckLab/qDIC/README.md

 **Why does the example fail to run?**

-In many cases where the example images fail to run, the minium specifications for MATLAB have not been met.
+In many cases where the example images fail to run, the minimum specifications for MATLAB have not been met.

 ## Cite
 If used please cite: